neuro-actions/mlflow/README.md

 ### `life_span`

-How long should the MLFlow server job run. `"10d"` by default.
+A value specifying how long the MLFlow server job should be running. `"10d"` by default.

 #### Example